jarrodmillman/rcsds/labs/lab13.rst

 `Effective Computation in Physics <http://shop.oreilly.com/product/0636920033424.do>`_.
 I know I've plugged it before, but this really is a fantastic book for the stuff that we cover in this class.
-If you are planning on doing computation in the future, especially if you're going to or are in graduate school, I strongly recommend checking this book out!
+If you are planning on doing computation in the future, especially if you're going to (or are currently in) graduate school, I strongly recommend checking this book out!

 A LaTeX document is built from several different types of files:

  - *.tex*: This is the main document file and is the only one that is absolutely necessary to create a document.
 In order to take full advantage of LaTeX, you will likely have other source files as well, perhaps
    including:
  - *.cls*: Class files.
 These specify top-level document classes.
-There are many by default (article, letter, book) but a really nice thing is that many journals provide class files for articles that are compliant with their publication requirements.
+There are many by default (e.g. article, letter, book) but a really nice thing is that many journals provide class files for articles that are compliant with their publication requirements.
  - *.sty*: Style files.
 These specify many things about the overall design and formatting of a document.
  - *.bib*: A file containing bibliography entries and information.
 Various different tools will automatically compile a bibliography from the source material contained in the .bib file

 When you build a LaTeX document from source files, a bunch of other files are generated in the build process, such as *.aux*, *.log*, *.bbl*, and other types